eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.292
+- Seaish boosts only take 500 purifier/extruder level rather than 1000

 ## 3.291
 - The Autoscroll option was not added to Classic
 - Changed Autoscroll option to say "Autoscroll Log"